-The function of the page will be to promote the concept of travel - how travelling can provide memories of a kind which will last forever, and how a visit to another country can be so life-enriching.
-And I hope I can encourage anyone who can possibly afford to do so, to get on that plane, or that boat or train, and leave the environment of their home world behind.
+The function of the page is to promote the concept of travel - to demonstrate how travelling can provide memories of a kind which will last forever, and how a visit to another country can be a life enriching experience.
+And I hope that in the process, I can encourage anyone who can possibly afford to do so, to get on that plane, or that boat or that train, and leave the comfortable environment of their home world behind.

-It will also be the page which provides links to my other travel pages.
+It will also be the page which provides links to all my other travel pages.
 If you enjoy travel and wish to read more about the places I visit, then please bookmark the page and return to read.
-Happy travelling everyone!

-All photos which accompany these guides are taken by me.
-Because of this, some guides will be delayed until I have had time to scan my slides (until recently the photographic medium of choice) into digital format.
-However, I do hope to add further travel pages each month to this site.
+Almost all photos which accompany these guides are taken by me.
+Because of this, some guides will be delayed until I have had time to scan my slides (formerly the photographic medium of choice) into digital format.
+However, I do hope to regularly add further travel pages to this site.

 My travel guides for the most part are not intended to be a complete source of all information for the tourist.
-Therefore you will not find detailed information on how to get to a destination, places to stay or eat, currency rates, local transport facilities and so on.
+Therefore in most of my guides, you will not find detailed information on how to get to a destination, places to stay or eat, local currency rates, and so on.
 Instead my guides are intended more to give a quick illustrated guide to things to do and sights to see.
 I review some of the world’s great attractions, and some less known attractions, and the history or geography which surrounds them.

-I hope that the guides will provide for pleasant or interesting reading, and an understanding of what one is looking at if one visits these places.
+I hope that the guides will offer a pleasant or interesting read, and a full appreciation of what you are looking at if you visit these places.
 If any of them actually inspires someone to pack their bags and get on a plane, then even better!
-Currently I only write about places I have enjoyed, so if someone else can visit and enjoy these places, then the pages will be worthwhile.
+Currently I will only write about the places I have enjoyed, so if someone else can visit and enjoy these places as I have done, then writing the pages will have been well worthwhile.

 The following is a list of links to my travel guides, followed by my advocacy for the benefits of international travel.